2022 FIVB Men's Volleyball Nations League

 The 2022 FIVB Men's Volleyball Nations League was the fourth edition of the FIVB Men's Volleyball Nations League, an annual men's international volleyball tournament.
 The competition was held from 7 June to 24 July 2022, and the final round took place in Unipol Arena, Bologna, Italy.

 Australia were the last placed challenger team after the preliminary round and would therefore be replaced by the 2022 Challenger Cup winners Cuba in the 2023 edition.

 France won their first VNL title after defeating the United States in a five-set final.
 It was the United States' second silver medal in the tournament.
 Poland won their second bronze medal by defeating the host Italy in straight sets in the third-place match.
 Earvin N'Gapeth from France was named the MVP of the tournament.

+Teams

 Qualification

-As there was no promotion or relegation in the 2021 VNL,was scheduled for the same 16 teams in 2021 are to compete in this year's edition.
+As there was no promotion or relegation in the 2021 VNL, was scheduled for the same 16 teams in 2021 are to compete in this year's edition.

 On 1 March 2022, FIVB declared Russia and Belarus not eligible for international and continental competitions due to Russia's invasion of Ukraine.
 As a result, Russia was expelled from the competition.
 On April 29, FIVB announced that China will replaces Russia for the competition.